Tlf/tlf/doc/Manual.md

 ### Storing QTCs

-Tlf stores QTCs in two files.
+TLF stores QTCs in two files.
 The received QTCs are stored in QTC_recv.log, sent QTCs are stored in QTC_sent.log.
-These logfiles will created automatically, when Tlf starts.
+These logfiles will created automatically, when TLF starts.

 ### Receiving QTC

 If the station asks you, if are you QRV for QTC, you can press CTRL+Q, it doesn't matter in which field are you: callsign or exchange.
 As another way, you an open the QTC window (CTRL+Q),  and press F1 to ask for QTC - it is configured in rule file to  send "QTC?".

 If the callsign fields isn't empty, the content of that field will be copied.
 Otherwise the callsign of the last QSO will be copied.
 If the station sent you some QTC previously, you can  see the number of QTC QSOs, eg. "Received 3 QTC".
 You can receive at maximum 10 QTC from every station.
 If you  have 3 QTC from a station, then you can receive 7 QTC more.
-If you type more than 7, Tlf will replace the number to 7.
+If you type more than 7, TLF will replace the number to 7.

 Afterwards you can fill the QTC serial, and number of QSOs.
-What you type in as number of QSOs will be used by Tlf to number that many lines, to show you, how many lines remains.
+What you type in as number of QSOs will be used by TLF to number that many lines, to show you, how many lines remains.

-If you filled the callsign, serial and number fields (all three fields are required), and then press ENTER, Tlf will send the  F2 message, which is "QRV" normally, so you don't need to send  it manually.
+If you filled the callsign, serial and number fields (all three fields are required), and then press ENTER, TLF will send the  F2 message, which is "QRV" normally, so you don't need to send  it manually.

 If you start to receive the QTCs, you need to fill 3 fields: time (HHMM, as hour and minutes), callsign and serial.
 If you only enters part of a line, that line will be marked as  "incomplete", which you can see by the "?" at the end of the line.

 If you fill the time field (4 digits), the cursor will go to the callsign field.
 Fill that field, and press TAB to move the next one.
-If you put there at least 1 digit, Tlf recognize that line s complete and the "?" will disappear at the end of  the line.
+If you put there at least 1 digit, TLF recognize that line s complete and the "?" will disappear at the end of  the line.

 If you press SPACE in any field, the cursor will go to the next field (or first, if the current is the exchange number).

 Important: in any fields you can type "?", eg: "111?" in time field, or "W?" in callsign field.
 That mean, you couldn't receive that letter.
 Then you fill all fields vainly, the line remain as incomplete.
-Otherwise Tlf assumes the line is complete.
+Otherwise TLF assumes the line is complete.

-This is important, because when you press the ENTER, Tlf will send the answer to the station based the status of the line.
-If the line is incomplete, Tlf sends "AGN" message, but if it's complete, it sends "R".
+This is important, because when you press the ENTER, TLF will send the answer to the station based the status of the line.
+If the line is incomplete, TLF sends "AGN" message, but if it's complete, it sends "R".

-If you could receive the line, and pressed ENTER, and Tlf sent the "R" signal, then you will see a "*" at the end of the line.
+If you could receive the line, and pressed ENTER, and TLF sent the "R" signal, then you will see a "*" at the end of the line.
 That means, you received the QTC line from the station.

 If you want to ask only one field (eg. only callsign), then you need just press F5 (TIME?), F6 (CALL?), or F7 (NR?).
 If you want to ask the complete QTC line, you can press F8 (AGN).

 When you received a QTC, the cursor goes to the start of the  next line, and you can continue to receive QTC.

-If you received the last line, and all lines are complete, after the last ENTER Tlf will close the QTC window, and send  "QSL ALL" message to the station.
+If you received the last line, and all lines are complete, after the last ENTER TLF will close the QTC window, and send  "QSL ALL" message to the station.

 At this time the QTC data will be written to the logfile on  disk, fields will be flushed, and if there is configured any other node in logcfg.dat, the QTC lines will be sent to them.

-On other nodes, Tlf will also write the QTCs to its own logfiles.
+On other nodes, TLF will also write the QTCs to its own logfiles.

 If you press ESC before you receive the QTC block, the data isn't lost.
-Tlf flushes the fields only in these cases: * you received all QSOs, and saved to disc * pressed ESC, and changed regular callsign field
+TLF flushes the fields only in these cases: * you received all QSOs, and saved to disc * pressed ESC, and changed regular callsign field

-Note, that Tlf send the "QRV" message only in case the fields are empty.
+Note, that TLF send the "QRV" message only in case the fields are empty.
 Keep in mind, if you've pressed ESC, and CTRL+Q again, all data remains, and "QRV" message will NOT be send.

 ### Sending QTC

 If the other station asks you for QTCs, you can press CTRL+Q,  it doesn't matter in which field are you: callsign or exchange.
-When the QTC window openes, you can press F2 and Tlf will send  the message: "QTC sr/nr" with "sr" and "nr" replaced with the i serial and number of lines in QTC, example: "QTC 3/8".
+When the QTC window openes, you can press F2 and TLF will send  the message: "QTC sr/nr" with "sr" and "nr" replaced with the i serial and number of lines in QTC, example: "QTC 3/8".

 If the callsign fields isn't empty, the content of that field will be copied.
 Otherwise, the callsign of the last QSO will be  used.
 If the station received QTCs previously, you can see the  number of QTCs on the current band, eg. "Sent 3 QTC".
 You can send maximum 10 QTC to every station.
 If you sent 3 QTC to a station, you can send maximum 7 QTC in next block.
-If you type more, than 7, Tlf will replace the number to 7, and of course, only 7 QSO will be shown.
-If you don't have enough QSO, Tlf also will replace this value to the number of the available QSO.
+If you type more, than 7, TLF will replace the number to 7, and of course, only 7 QSO will be shown.
+If you don't have enough QSO, TLF also will replace this value to the number of the available QSO.

 The QTC serial field will be filled automatically, you just need to set up, how many QTCs you want to send.
-Note, that Tlf looks  for the current callsign, and that will be excluded from the QTC list!
-If you modify the callsign field, Tlf will hide some lines, which matches the actually callsign, but don't afraid: if you finish the modification of field, you can see the available list.
+Note, that TLF looks  for the current callsign, and that will be excluded from the QTC list!
+If you modify the callsign field, TLF will hide some lines, which matches the actually callsign, but don't afraid: if you finish the modification of field, you can see the available list.

-If you don't want to send the maximum available QTC lines, just edit the number field, and Tlf will gives only that many QTC lines.
+If you don't want to send the maximum available QTC lines, just edit the number field, and TLF will gives only that many QTC lines.

 Now, you can move to the 1st QTC line with DOWN cursor.
-If you press ENTER, Tlf will send the current QTC, and will put a "*" char to the end of the line.
+If you press ENTER, TLF will send the current QTC, and will put a "*" char to the end of the line.
 It shows you, that QTC line had been sent.

 Now just press DOWN and ENTER, if the station gives "R" sign.
 If it asks to send the last QTC again, just simple press UP and ENTER again.
 With the DEL key you can delete the "SENT" flag from the end of the line.

-If you sent all lines, and ithe station confirms them, you can press the CTRL+S (like in most software), and Tlf will save the block.
+If you sent all lines, and ithe station confirms them, you can press the CTRL+S (like in most software), and TLF will save the block.
 After 2 seconds the window will be closed, and you can go away.

 At this time the QTC data will be written to the logfile on the disk, callsign and number fields will be flushed, and if there is any other node configured in logcfg.dat, the QTC lines will be sent to them.

-On the other nodes, Tlf will also write the QTCs to its own logfiles.
+On the other nodes, TLF will also write the QTCs to its own logfiles.

 If you press ESC before you receive the QTC block, the data isn't lost.
-Tlf flushes the fields only in the following case: * you sent all QTCs, and saved them to disk
+TLF flushes the fields only in the following case: * you sent all QTCs, and saved them to disk

 ### Showing QTC capable stations

-After you sent or received a QTC block from or to a station, Tlf writes it to the log, but stores it in memory too.
+After you sent or received a QTC block from or to a station, TLF writes it to the log, but stores it in memory too.
 If you meet that station on another bands, and use "Worked window", then you can see, how many QTCs had been exchanged with the station on each band.

 There is a "Q" letter on the upper border of "Worked window", and in that column there are the number of QTCs.
 If there is a "0" in a line, that means you sent to or received no QTC from that station.
 If there is a "Q", that means you sent to or received from the station the maximum number of QTC (10).